Engin-Boot/transfer-images-s1b5/Documentation/manual-for-email-imagetracker.md

 # For email utility:
 ## Description:
-this is designed to send a email to radiologists when a new image is received
+This is designed to send a email to radiologists when a new image is received

 ## usage: